Siegheart-dev/CRUD_APP/README.md

 - Tailwind CSS
 - Django

-## Local Development
+## Local Development (steps assuming you already installed django and react)

 ### Frontend (React with Vite)

 1. Navigate to the `frontend` and install npm using this commands in order.

-   cd frontend
+   1. cd frontend
-   npm install
+   2. npm install
-   npm run dev
+   3. npm run dev

 ### Backend(Django)

-2. Navigate to the `backend` directory and make migrations using this commands.
+2. Navigate to the `backend` directory and make env / migrations using this commands.

-   cd backend
+   1. cd backend
+   2. -m vevn env
+   3. source env/Scripts/activate
-   python manage.py makemigrations
+   4. python manage.py makemigrations
-   python manage.py migrate
+   5. python manage.py migrate
-   python manage.py runserver
+   6. python manage.py runserver

 ## For future development: